Husenap/dubu-block/README.md

 - [ ] Figure out how to generically implement liquids such as water and lava
 - [ ] Add a atmospheric scattering shader
 - [ ] Serialize chunks to disk
-- [ ] Figure out how to add seeding
 - [ ] Add support for different world saves on disk
 - [ ] Store imgui.ini out of source
 - [ ] Add foliage
-- [ ] Ambient Occlusion uses vertex shading which creates diagonal spikes, figure out a way to fix it
 - [ ] Calculate Lighting data in chunks
 - [ ] Serialize chunk generator curves
+- [ ] Ambient Occlusion uses vertex shading which creates diagonal spikes, figure out a way to fix it

 #### Done
 - [x] Implement the possibility of querying a block on specific coordinates